SeanPlusPlus/talks/techhive/my_story.md

 My path to Pixar, and technology in general, was circuitous.

 I wasn't that iconic child taking apart the family toaster, and wiring it up to the Internet.
 I didn't code, and I wasn't a math wiz.
+Between school government and the newspaper, I'm pretty sure that anyone who knew me back in high school would have pegged me as a future politician or journalist.

 ### UC Santa Cruz